 Schedule a BIRT report to run by choosing Save As on the schedule page.
 The new MYCSV format appears in the Document Format list.
-You can also select to attach the output report to an e-mail notification, as shown in Figure 22-7.
+You can also select to attach the output report to an e-mail notification, as shown in Figure 23-7.

-@Information Console - [C ustomerList (Version 1) : Schedule] - Windows Internet Explorer
+€ Information Console - [C ustomerList (Version 1): Schedule] - Windows Internet Explorer

-See Section 2 Section st:8700/iportal/submitjob 💌 🖄 🐓 🗙 🕒 Bing 🖉 🗸
+http://localho st:8700/iportal/submitjob 🔻 🔄 😝 🗙 🕞 Bing

 Schedule Save As 0

-Headlines

-Headline.
+Headline:

-Output Location: ි Home folder
+Output Location: € Home folder

-C Other(please specify) Browse
+C Other(please specify)

 Document Name: CustomerList

 Version Name:

 Document Format: MYCSV

-Notification: Send me an email notification with No Attachment

-Conversion options

-Page range
+Notification: Conversion options Page range

-If the File Already Frister

-If the File Already Exists: Create a new version

-C Replace the latest version 🔽 Keep only the latest version(s)
+If the File Already Exists: Create a new version C Replace the latest version □ Keep only the latest version(s)

-Cancel Back Next Finish

-Done  🔽 Local intranet Protected Mode: Off  🖓 👻 🔍 100% 👻
+Cancel Back Next Finish Local intranet Protected Mode: Off

-Figure 22-7 Save As tab in the Schedule Jobs page in Information Console
+Figure 23-7 Save As tab in the Schedule Jobs page in Information Console